 The Alton Underground Railroad tour includes a visit to the Enos Apartments, where underground tunnels that resemble Roman catacombs exist 15 feet below 3rd Street.
 It also stops at Rocky Fork Church, one of the first stops for slaves escaping Missouri.
 Some tours go out to the Cheney Mansion, in Jerseyville, which had a basement cellar that served as a “station.”

 Eastern Illinois had a safe haven for slaves in Oakland, at the home of Dr. Hiram Rutherford, a good friend of Abraham Lincoln’s.
 Rutherford was involved with the famous Matson Slave Trial in 1847, where it was debated whether slaves living in the area were free.
-The judge ruled in favor of the slaves, and a black community eventually formed there.
+The judge ruled in favor of the slaves, and a Black community eventually formed there.

 Slaves that made it to northern Illinois stopped at dozens of Underground Railroad sites in Chicago’s western suburbs.
 Wheaton College’s Blanchard Hall housed slaves in underground tunnels.
 The tunnels are no longer there, but the college does have a permanent exhibit about it on the building’s first floor.

 The Lombard Historical Society gives tours of the Sheldon Peck Homestead on Tuesdays, Thursdays and Saturdays.
 An artist and radical abolitionist, Sheldon Peck’s home was used as a headquarters for all opponents of slavery.
 He risked fines and imprisonment by letting slaves stay on his property.
-A new documentary about Peck was just released, and an exhibit of his portraits is planned in the summer of 2019.

 The National Park Service is continuing to work to preserve some of these Underground Railroad sites across Illinois, as well as improve their educational efforts.